moostech/import-image-to-ec2-aws/README.md

 ### Here is the sccript details:
 1. Verifies AWS is installed on the running machine
-2. Configures "aws configure" command
+2. Configures "aws configure" command to connect to your AWS account
 3. Creates a trusted policy to be able to perform certain AWS operation
 4. Creates a role named vmimport and give VM Import/Export access to it
-5. Creates a role policy to be able to perform certain AWS operation
-6. Attaches the policy to the role
+5. Attaches the policy to the role
-7. Creates container file, which contains information about the image
+6. Creates a file, which contains information about the image
-8. Executes the role policy
+7. Executes the role policy
-9. Removes the temp files (trust-policy.json, role-policy.json, containers.json)
-10. Check the status of loading the AMI image to your EC2.
+8. Checks the status of loading the AMI image to your EC2.

 ### Prepare your enviroment: